Page 5

 The demise of the career of Stevedore Steve

 He was at the height of his popularity.
 He was honoured by the Mayor of North Bay.
 He had trophies by the score, awards that filled a wall and fans in every part of Ontario and the Maritimes.
 Steve and Gini were on the road for weeks on end and it seemed that, from the outside, nothing could hold back his career.
-But there were things going on behind the scenes; after years of sniffing thrm out, I have had bits and pieces fall into my lap.
+But there were things going on behind the scenes; after years of sniffing them out, I have had bits and pieces fall into my lap.

 With this kind of background the Canadian music scene was shifting gears as well.
 With the new Canadian Content rules and the Juno Awards in place we experienced a hyper-jump in certain parts of the industry.
 In the trenches though things appeared calm, much as they always had been.
 It was in the "Industry" that things were happening at break-neck speed.
-Changes in structure, in tax laws, in Canada Council grants were all happening withing a short period of time.
-The seediest sides of the business were no longer deemed acceptable: no longer would unsigned contracts, unpaid royalties, ignoring artistic rights be acceptable in the Canadian Recording Industry Association.
+Changes in structure, in tax laws, in Canada Council grants were all happening within a short period of time.
+The seediest sides of the business were no longer deemed acceptable: no longer would unsigned contracts, unpaid royalties, ignoring artistic rights be acceptable by the Canadian Recording Industry Association.
 It was necessary to clean up the acts of those establishments who were obvious embarrassments.
-With newer music companies taking advantage of the so-called plusses, it was either adapt to change or else.
+With newer music companies taking advantage of the so-called plusses, it was either adapt to change or falter.

 The last real bastion of the old world ways of the Canadian music industry was the Country Music scene.
-For whatever reasons, artists were still being treated as ignorant fools, not paid their fair share of royalties, and most were still held under dubious contracts to two-bit publishing and recording companies.

 Things got so bad that Cape Breton fiddlers - many of whom had recorded for Rodeo - stopped recording altogether from about 1965.
 One of them was Dan Joe MacInnis: